abir032/abir032/README.md

 ## Currently

-- 🔨 Building iOS apps with **SwiftUI + UIKit**, and cross-platform features in **React Native**
+- 🔨 Building iOS apps with **SwiftUI + UIKit**, and cross-platform products in **Flutter** and **React Native**
 - 📚 Going deeper on **Swift Concurrency**, modular app architecture, and motion/interaction design
-- 🤝 Open to collaborating on mobile products, design systems, and open-source Swift tooling
+- 🤝 Open to collaborating on mobile products, design systems, and open-source Swift or Dart tooling
-- 💬 Happy to talk about **SwiftUI layout, UIKit interop, RN performance, or App Store release workflows**
+- 💬 Happy to talk about **SwiftUI layout, UIKit interop, Flutter state management, or App Store release workflows**

 ---